-ACCREDITATION:
+NATIONAL AND REGIONAL ACCREDITATION:

-Abu Dhabi University is licensed by the United Arab Emirates Ministry of Higher Education and Scientific Research, and all of its degree programs have received accreditation by the Ministry.
+Abu Dhabi University is licensed by the United Arab Emirates Ministry of Education, and all of its degree programs have received accreditation.
 The University is also accredited across the Gulf Cooperation Council (GCC), Jordan, Syria, Turkey and Iran, and all its degree programs are recognized by the various Ministries of Education in these countries.